Goulash: Outside Hungary

-Albania

-Goulash (Albanian: gullash) is considered a traditional dish among some Northern Albanians.

 Austria

 In Vienna, the former center of the Austro-Hungarian Empire, a special kind of goulash has developed.
 The Wiener Saftgulasch or the Fiakergulasch (Fiacre being a horse-drawn cab) on the menu in traditional restaurants is a rich pörkölt-like stew; more onions but no tomatoes or other vegetables are used, and it usually comes just with dark bread.
 A variation of the Wiener Saftgulasch is the Fiakergulasch, which is served with fried egg, fried sausage, pickles, and dumplings named Semmelknödel.

 Bosnia and Herzegovina

 In Bosnia and Herzegovina, goulash (gulaš) is a very popular and traditional dish.
 Introduced during the Austro-Hungarian Empire, it has become a staple with the Bosnian variant consisting of a thicker consistency, with emphasis on slow-cooked onions and meat.
 It is typically served with bread, mashed potatoes, or polenta, and regional variations may include veal, carrots, or beans.

 Croatia

 Goulash (gulaš) is also very popular in most parts of Croatia, especially north (Hrvatsko Zagorje) and Lika.
 In Gorski Kotar and Lika, venison or wild boar frequently replace beef (lovački gulaš).
 There is also a kind of goulash with porcini mushrooms (gulaš od vrganja).
 Bacon is an important ingredient.

 Gulaš is often served with fuži, njoki, polenta or pasta.
 It is augmented with vegetables.
 Green and red bell peppers and carrots are most commonly used.
 Sometimes one or more other kinds of meat are added, e.g., pork loin, bacon, or mutton.